FAQs

 What Is Extended Producer Responsibility (EPR) For Petroleum and Automotive Products?

-State EPR laws apply to Producers of many consumer-based products across multiple industries, including the petroleum and automotive industry.
-While there can be slight variations in applicability between states, in general state laws requires the Producer or “first-seller” of a product and its packaging in a state to comply.
-State EPR laws require Producers to be responsible for the products that they make and sell.
+State EPR laws apply to producers of many consumer-based products across multiple industries, including the petroleum and automotive industry.
+While there can be slight variations in applicability between states, in general state laws requires the producer or “first-seller” of a product and its packaging in a state to comply.
+State EPR laws require producers to be responsible for the products that they make and sell.
 Including the post-consumer collection and recycling.

 To understand the particularities and differences of each state, the Product Stewardship Institute has developed a comparison tool that is accessible through its webpage.